MOJOliciousFTW/test-actions/README.md

 ### Inputs
 - `entrypoint`: In both cases, an entrypoint is needed where the `allowed_licenses.json` configuration file has to be located(see following section) (default: `.`)
 - `create-report`: If set to `"true"`, a report is uploaded as an artifact in the calling workflow (default: `"false"`)
+- `file`: Only relevant for C#/.NET projects.
+Allows the user to point to a specific project or solution.
+The supplied path has to be **relative** to the `entrypoint`.

 **_allowed_licences.json_**
 ```